 A young manager just starting on their career in management might simply not have enough business and life experience to make a high percentage of good decisions.
 Often a mistake of young managers is to say “Yes” to everything, which can lead to an over-burdening of the team.
 While saying “No” to many requests may lead others to perceive the manager in a negative light.
 Always saying “Yes” without question and without prioritizing the requests can lead to overworking your team, forcing poor decision-making further down the line.

 Inexperience in leading people on a personal level can also lead to bad decisions.
-A younger manager that manages more mature workers can run into conflict if they do not show the required levels of self-confidence to stick by their decisions and follow them through.
+A younger manager that manages more mature workers can run into conflict if they do not show the required levels of self-confidence to stick to their decisions and follow them through.
 If the young manager is not committed to their decisions, they cannot expect their older team members to follow through either.

 2. Personal Life Pressures

 Although it is unprofessional to let your personal life interfere with your professional life, it happens all too often.
 Consider a manager that is going through a painful split with their partner, discovers that a team member has started dating another co-worker.
 The manager stages an intervention with the two employees and stresses that workplace romances are not acceptable in the company.

 While workplace romances are frowned upon, it is neither illegal nor legislated against in any ethical code of conduct that I have read.
 The manager is making a poor decision; the manager should not get involved in this situation and should rise above it.
 However, if the relationship starts to affect performance, this could be a case to intervene.